Cluster Munition Ban Policy

 In October 2010, a government representative told the Cluster Munition Coalition (CMC) that Equatorial Guinea is concerned with the humanitarian consequences of cluster munitions and committed to follow up on the status of accession to the convention.
 CMC meeting with Toribio-Obiang Mba Meye, Counsellor, Permanent Mission of Equatorial Guinea to the UN in New York, 22 October 2010.
 Notes by the CMC.

 Statement of Equatorial Guinea, Vienna Conference on Cluster Munitions, 6 December 2007.
-Notes by the CMC/Women’s International League for Peace and Freedom.
+Notes by the CMC and Women’s International League for Peace and Freedom (WILPF).

-“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 73/54, 5 December 2018.
-Equatorial Guinea was absent from the vote on a similar UNGA resolution in 2016.
+“Implementation of the Convention on Cluster Munitions,” UNGA Resolution 76/47, 6 December 2021.
+Equatorial Guinea voted in favor of previous annual UNGA resolutions promoting the convention in 2015, 2017–2018, and 2020.
+It was absent from the vote on the 2016 and 2019 UNGA resolutions on the convention.